intmus/inttheory22-23/_05-counterpoint-embell-shapes/a1-introcounterpoint.md

 abc: true
 ---

 Before you begin, please remember that this unit is not meant to be a formal introduction to counterpoint.
 Because this is primarily a tonal harmony course, we are briefly dipping into the study of counterpoint to introduce voice-leading in its simplest form.
-I highly encourage you to study counterpoint fully at a later time (if you have not already), because it will change for the better the the manner in which you listen to, study, and perform music.
+I highly encourage you to study counterpoint in more depth at a later time (if you have not already), because it will change the manner in which you listen to, study, and perform music.

-To begin studying basic counterpoint, we need to establish the fundamental concepts of intervallic consonance, intervallic dissonance, and the types of contrapuntal motion.
+To understand counterpoint, we need to establish the fundamental concepts of intervallic consonance, intervallic dissonance, and the types of contrapuntal motion.

 ## Goals for this topic